pavelsimo/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

 I took as starting point the network described in the NVIDIA paper End to End Learning for Self-Driving Cars.

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+Since this model was designed specifically for the task at hand, I thought was an excellent starting point.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I added two Dropout layers with a keep probability of 0.5, this allow the model to generalized, thus not overfitting the dataset.

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle
+After testing the model on track 1, there were a few spots where the vehicle fell off the track, to improve the driving behavior in these cases, I augmented the training set as follow:

+* Brightness and contrast adjustments:

+![alt text][image1] ![alt text][image3] ![alt text][image4]

+* Horizontally flipping the images, and inverting the steering angle:

+![alt text][image1] ![alt text][image2]

+* Cropping the region of interest, so the classifier could focus on the relevant part of the image:

+![alt text][image1] ![alt text][image8]

+* Making use of the both left and right images, and adding the appropriate steering correction angle:

+![alt text][image9] ![alt text][image10] ![alt text][image11]

+As I mentioned before, after the collection process, I had 109,900 number of data points. after the augmenting step I ended up with around 769,300 images, neat!

+I finally randomly shuffled the data set and put 2% of the data into a validation set.

+I used this training data for training the model.
+The validation set helped determine if the model was over or under fitting.
+The ideal number of epochs was between around 3, after that amount the improvements of the classifier were neglectable.
+I was able to tell the classifier was neither overfitting nor underfitting the training set by observing the following model loss and accuracy graph:

+![alt text][image7]

+![alt text][image6]